Apprenticeship Boost

 What is Apprenticeship Boost?

 Apprenticeship Boost is a payment available through the Ministry of Social Development (MSD) to support employers of apprentices in their first or second year of training.
 Employers can receive up to 24 months of support.
-Payment is currently $1,000 per month in the apprentices’ first year, changing to $500 per month from 5 August 2022, and $500 per month in their second year (excluding GST).
+Payment is currently $500 per month for all apprentices, regardless of whether they are in their first or second year of training (excluding GST).

 How long is Apprenticeship Boost available for?